shobrook/rebound/README.md

 ## Contributing

 To make a contribution, fork the repo, make your changes and then submit a pull request.
 Please try to adhere to the existing style.
-If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and tag it appropriately :)
+If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and I'll take care of it!

 __Pending Features:__
 * Improved text formatting (i.e. for duplicate questions, markdown, blockquotes, clickable links, etc.)